zeightOFFICIAL/portrait-manager/README.md

 4. All rights for https://www.nexusmods.com/pathfinderkingmaker/mods/92 belongs to Nexus Mods (https://www.nexusmods.com/) and Citrus457 (https://www.nexusmods.com/pathfinderkingmaker/users/60287596)
 5. Images and icons used in program belongs to Owlcat Games (https://owlcat.games/)
 6. Used font Bebas Neue belongs to its creator (https://fonts.google.com/specimen/Bebas+Neue)<br><br>
-<b>Inform: if your owner rights are violated, you've encountered any bugs, if you have any suggestions.
+<b>Inform: if your owner rights are violated; if you've encountered any bugs; if you have any suggestions.
 Disclaimer: this is not a product of Owlcat Games, it is developed by a third parties.
 Every image used in this application, and processed by it, does not belong to this program's author.
 Clients (users) are responsible for selecting the image, and using processed by the program images.</b>